Transmission Efficiency (STL) Solution

 What is Transmission Efficiency (STL)?

-The Transmission Efficiency (STL) formula is defined as power output divided by the input power, multiplied by 100 and is represented as η = (Vr*Ir*cos(Φr))/(Vs*Is*cos(Φs)) or Transmission Efficiency = (Receiving End Voltage*Receiving End Current*cos(Receiving End Phase Angle))/(Sending End Voltage*Sending End Current*cos(Sending End Phase Angle)).
-Receiving end voltage is the voltage developed at the receiving end of a transmission line, Receiving End Current is defined as the magnitude and phase angle of current received at the load end of a short transmission line, Receiving End Phase Angle is the difference between the phasor of the current and voltage at the receiving end of a short transmission line, Sending end voltage is the voltage at the sending end of a transmission line, Sending End Current is defined as the amount of current injected into a short transmission line from the source or injectors & Sending End Phase Angle is the difference between the phasors of current and voltage at thee sending end of a short transmission line.
+The Transmission Efficiency (STL) involves the efficient conveyance of electrical energy over a brief distance, typically from a source to a load.
+With minimal impedance effects due to the line's short length, transmission facilitates effective power transfer with negligible losses and minimal voltage drop and is represented as η = (Vr*Ir*cos(Φr))/(Vs*Is*cos(Φs)) or Transmission Efficiency = (Receiving End Voltage*Receiving End Current*cos(Receiving End Phase Angle))/(Sending End Voltage*Sending End Current*cos(Sending End Phase Angle)).
+Receiving End Voltage is the voltage developed at the receiving end of a short transmission line, Receiving End Current is defined as the magnitude and phase angle of current received at the load end of a short transmission line, Receiving End Phase Angle is the difference between the phasor of the current and voltage at the receiving end of a short transmission line, Sending End Voltage is the voltage at the sending end of a short transmission line, Sending End Current is defined as the amount of current injected into a short transmission line from the source or injectors & Sending End Phase Angle is the difference between the phasors of current and voltage at thee sending end of a short transmission line.

 How to calculate Transmission Efficiency (STL)?

-The Transmission Efficiency (STL) formula is defined as power output divided by the input power, multiplied by 100 is calculated using Transmission Efficiency = (Receiving End Voltage*Receiving End Current*cos(Receiving End Phase Angle))/(Sending End Voltage*Sending End Current*cos(Sending End Phase Angle)).
+The Transmission Efficiency (STL) involves the efficient conveyance of electrical energy over a brief distance, typically from a source to a load.
+With minimal impedance effects due to the line's short length, transmission facilitates effective power transfer with negligible losses and minimal voltage drop is calculated using Transmission Efficiency = (Receiving End Voltage*Receiving End Current*cos(Receiving End Phase Angle))/(Sending End Voltage*Sending End Current*cos(Sending End Phase Angle)).
 To calculate Transmission Efficiency (STL), you need Receiving End Voltage (Vr), Receiving End Current (Ir), Receiving End Phase Angle r), Sending End Voltage (Vs), Sending End Current (Is) & Sending End Phase Angle s).
 With our tool, you need to enter the respective value for Receiving End Voltage, Receiving End Current, Receiving End Phase Angle, Sending End Voltage, Sending End Current & Sending End Phase Angle and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know